Grants of up to £20,000 are available

-The first of these grants were made in 2009, and from the initial modest beginnings we have since been able to allocate over one million pounds.
+The first of these grants were made in 2009, and from the initial modest beginnings we have since been able to allocate nearly £1.2 million (up to Oct 2022).
 A brief history of the scheme and details of many of those projects can be found below.

 Regular updates on progress with these projects appear in I A News, our quarterly bulletin.